-The job plan review will take place annually, normally with the Lead Clinician/ Head of Service/Clinical Director.
+The job plan review will take place annually, normally with the Lead Clinician / Clinical Director.
 Any job plan review may result in a revised prospective job plan where duties, responsibilities, accountability arrangements or objectives have changed or need to change significantly within the area.